-Collaborate 2012 as seen by a MySQL DBA
+Collaborate 2012 as Seen by a MySQL DBA

 May 2, 2012 / By Danil Zburivsky

-The OLTP performance demonstration had 2 examples, which I often see when working on customer’s environments here at Pythian.
-The first one was about dynamic connection pool which demonstrated that when your database server is overloaded and connections are not returned to the pool quickly enough connection pool decides to… add more connections!
-This makes the database server even more overloaded etc. You need to persuade application engineers that letting more users to connect to a db server which is crawling does not really help.
+The OLTP performance demonstration had 2 examples, which I often see when working on customer environments here at Pythian.
+The first one was about dynamic connection pool.
+It demonstrated that when your database server is overloaded and connections are not returned to the pool quickly enough, connection pool decides to… add more connections!
+This makes the database server even more overloaded.
+You need to persuade the application engineers that letting more users connect to a db server that is crawling does not really help.
 You need to do the opposite: reduce the number of available connections in the pool.
 Another example was about proper exception handling.
-Sometimes, if exception is not being handled properly, the connection is never closed, because code never reaches that point and it is left hanging there.
+Sometimes, if exception is not being handled properly, the connection is never closed, because the code never reaches that point and is left hanging there.
 This can result in transactions holding row locks for hours or even days.
-I have seen this so many times and it usually very hard to debug, but now I have a hint for developers on where to start looking.
-Anyways, it was a great session, with a lot of insights and I would definitely love to see the full version.
+I have seen this so many times, and it’s usually difficult to debug, but now I have a hint for developers on where to start looking.
+Anyway, it was a great session with a lot of insights.
+I would definitely love to see the full version.

 Over the next 3 days, I learned about Oracle Exadata (surprisingly, there are some similarities with what the guys at Infobright do) and other Exa-machines.
 I got an idea of what R is (worth a closer look), how to measure the seniority of a DBA in a proper way, what SCAN is, and many other things.
 Unfortunately, the MySQL Track was not very exiting.
 Most of the sessions were explaining MySQL basics to Oracle DBAs, which makes sense if you take into account that they are the primary audience there.